damian-sketch/HospitalRun/README.md

 # HospitalRun
-These are the test cases to test the 'HospitalRun' website.
+This the a Selenium framework used to test the 'HospitalRun' website.
 Built on webdriverIO, browserstack and allure report generator

 ## How to install and run
 Clone the folder into your local machine and execute the following commands.
 Ensure you have a browserstack username and access key to be able to switch browsers and platforms on Browserstack